 The Le Chéile Chaplaincy Council are the faith leaders in our school.
 It is a student led faith group that commits to sharing and celebrating the Catholic ethos of our school.
 Members of this group help to create meaningful services and organise many school events.

-Saint Vincent de Paul/ Charity group- The SVP group is in its third year at OLS.
-The group meet each Tuesday to promote SVP initiatives and other charity initiatives within school.
+Saint Vincent de Paul/ Charity group- The group meet each Tuesday to promote SVP initiatives and other charity initiatives within school.
 Some initiatives we run include: SVP clothing drive, Book collection, Gifts to the Crib, Knitathon for the Homeless, Send a Girl to School campaign.

 Le Chéile- The Le Chéile Council began in our school in 2018.
 The phrase “le chéile”means ‘together.’
 The Le Chéile Council is a faith based group that works together to promote all faiths in our school.
 We celebrate key festivals and celebrations throughout the year for example Ramadan, Christmas, Advent, Hanukkah, Diwali to name a few.